pf4d/dolfin-adjoint/docs/source/download/index.rst

 Mandatory dependencies:
 -----------------------

 - `FEniCS`_, version 1.6.
-For installation instructions for FEniCS/dolfin, see `their installation instructions`_.
+For installation instructions for FEniCS, see `their installation instructions`_.

-- `libadjoint`_.
+- `libadjoint`_, version 1.6.
 This is a library written in C that manipulates the tape of the forward model to derive the associated adjoint equations.

 Optional dependencies:
 ----------------------